curl/everything-curl/opensource-license.md

 Early on in the project we iterated over a few different other licenses before we settled on this.
 We started out GPL, then tried MPL and landed on this MIT derivative.
-We will never change license again.
+We will never change the license again.